Pistonite/botw-ist/packages/manual/src/ist/index.md

 ## Why is it called IST - The main mechanism
-The huge number of glitches that are derived from IST all rely on the core mechanism - trasnferring slots, which is how the glitch got its name.
+The huge number of glitches that are derived from IST all rely on the core mechanism - transferring slots, which is how the glitch got its name.

 This all happens when the inventory is `Reload`-ed, either when loading a save, or restoring the inventory from a quest that takes away your items (i.e.
 Trial of the Sword, Stranded on Eventide, or any of the Blight Refights).

 When restoring the inventory, the game needs to do 3 things:

 1. Delete all of your current items in `Visible Inventory`.
 2. Load the data of the inventory to restore into `GameData`.
    - In case of reloading a save, it is loaded from the save file.
    - In case of quests, it is already stored in `GameData`.
-3. Add the items `GameData` one by one into the `Visible Inventory`.
+3. Add the items in `GameData` one-by-one into the `Visible Inventory`.

 The magic happens in step 1.
 Since `mCount` is less than the actual number of items, the game does not fully delete all the items in inventory.